A trained humanoid robot can perform human-like crossmodal social attention and conflict resolution: Abstract

-\begin{sciabstract} Due to the COVID-19 pandemic, robots could be seen as potential resources in tasks like helping people work remotely, sustaining social distancing, and improving mental or physical health.
-To enhance human-robot interaction, it is essential for robots to become more socialised, via processing multiple social cues in a complex real-world environment.
-Our study adopted a neurorobotic paradigm of gaze-triggered audio-visual crossmodal integration to make an iCub robot express human-like social attention responses.
-At first, a behavioural experiment was conducted on 37 human participants.
-To improve ecological validity, a round-table meeting scenario with three masked animated avatars was designed with the middle one capable of performing gaze shift, and the other two capable of generating sound.
-The gaze direction and the sound location are either congruent or incongruent.
-Masks were used to cover all facial visual cues other than the avatars' eyes.
-We observed that the avatar's gaze could trigger crossmodal social attention with better human performance in the audio-visual congruent condition than in the incongruent condition.
-Then, our computational model, GASP, was trained to implement social cue detection, audio-visual saliency prediction, and selective attention.
-After finishing the model training, the iCub robot was exposed to similar laboratory conditions as human participants, demonstrating that it can replicate similar attention responses as humans regarding the congruency and incongruency performance, while overall the human performance was still superior.
-Therefore, this interdisciplinary work provides new insights on mechanisms of crossmodal social attention and how it can be modelled in robots in a complex environment. \end{sciabstract}
+{To enhance human-robot social interaction, it is essential for robots to process multiple social cues in a complex real-world environment.
+However, incongruency of input information across modalities is inevitable and could be challenging for robots to process.
+To tackle this challenge, our study adopted the neurorobotic paradigm of crossmodal conflict resolution to make a robot express human-like social attention.} A behavioural experiment was conducted on 37 participants for the human study.
+We designed a round-table meeting scenario with three animated avatars to improve ecological validity.
+Each avatar wore a medical mask to obscure the facial cues of the nose, mouth, and jaw.
+The central avatar shifted its eye gaze while the peripheral avatars generated sound.
+Gaze direction and sound locations were either spatially congruent or incongruent.
+We observed that the central avatar's dynamic gaze could trigger crossmodal social attention responses.
+In particular, human performances are better under the congruent audio-visual condition than the incongruent condition.
+Our saliency prediction model was trained to detect social cues, predict audio-visual saliency, and attend selectively for the robot study.
+After mounting the trained model on the iCub, the robot was exposed to laboratory conditions similar to the human experiment.
+While the human performances were overall superior, our trained model demonstrated that it could replicate attention responses similar to humans.